This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 When I finally get my own place, I’m driving to Magnolia Market to buy all the furnishings.
 I might just bring back Jo with me to put it altogether!!

-What a wonderful store the Magnolia Market is.
+The Magnolia home store is a wonderful store.
 It’s filled with the style and essence of Jo.

 Chip’s essence is not ignored either.
 He has his own section dedicated to the men called Chip’s Corner.